 arrayformula

-– One of the following:- A range
+– Can be one of the following:- A cell range

 - Mathematical expression with ranges of the same size